byterubpay/byterub-site/_posts/2018-02-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-19.md

 **\<suraeNoether>** once the KYC exchange has collected a sample size of deposits from Alice, that KYC exchange can look into the history of these deposits and identify one-time keys that were flagged from earlier.
 **\<sarang>** right
 **\<suraeNoether>** unless alice makes an extremely expensive churn, the appearance of these flagged outputs will occur in the history of these deposits more often than chance would dictate if the ring signatures were being randomly created by other users
-**\<suraeNoether>** there isn't a quick and easy solution to this, and users who are very concerned about their privacy should not send their monero to KYC exchanges
+**\<suraeNoether>** there isn't a quick and easy solution to this, and users who are very concerned about their privacy should not send their byterub to KYC exchanges
 **\<sarang>** I think it brings us back to the nature of ring signatures in general
 **\<sarang>** They're to offer plausible deniability
 **\<sarang>** but statistics will always be a problem unless ring sizes are very large